Chronology

 In the 1950’s all but 23 of the 69 bridges over the canal were flattened to make way for road improvements.
 Some saw this as exigent, others as nothing more than legalised vandalism.

 The canal’s future looked bleak.
-The line of the canal was severed by a railway embankment at Woolsthorpe, locks fell derelict (with concrete weirs installed to control the water levels) and many hump-backed canal bridges were replaced by concrete pipe culverts with flattened decks.
+Its line was severed by a railway embankment at Woolsthorpe, locks fell into dereliction, and concrete weirs were installed to manage water levels.
+Many of the original hump-backed canal bridges were replaced by concrete pipe culverts with flattened decks.